 The situation can be compared to that of compasses bouncing in a running tumble drier: The compasses will never be left alone long enough for the needles to come to rest pointing toward north.
 Nevertheless, there will be a tendency for the compasses to point in that direction.
 The individual needle does not reach a steady state, while the distribution of needle directions rapidly will.
 This equilibrium distribution is nearly spherical but slightly skewed toward north.
 Hence, the net magnetization of many bouncing compasses is essentially at rest and point toward north as shown here:

 There are differences between compass needles and protons worth mentioning at this point.
-Whereas compass needles will swing through north, the motion of the proton magnetic moment is precession around the north direction (if left undisturbed, it moves on the surface of a cone).
-The difference originates from another nuclear property linked to the magnetism: Protons appear to be spinning at a particular rate, whether or not they are in a magnetic field.
-In fact, the magnetic property is a consequence of this spin that makes each of them magnetic along its spin axis.
+Whereas compass needles will swing through north, the motion of the proton magnetic moment is precession around the north direction (vibration vs. precession).
+The difference originates from a peculiar nuclear property: All protons appear to be spinning at a particular rate, whether or not they are in a magnetic field.
+In fact, the magnetic property of nuclei is a consequence of this spin that makes each of them magnetic along its spin axis.
 Hence protons behave like normal bar magnets that happen to be spinning around their north-south axis (note: the spin axis is in general different from the precession axis).
 A hypothetical compass needle spinning like this would, if unrestrained, also precess around north rather than swing directly toward this direction (due to its angular momentum).
 Similarly, a spinning top on a table will slowly precess around the direction of the gravitational field.
 This difference between nuclei and normal compass needles is not of fundamental importance for the magnetic resonance phenomenon, but it is certainly worth keeping in mind.
 The emitted radio waves, for example, are circularly polarized due to the precession.
-Similarly, the radio waves used for rotating the nuclei are preferably also circularly polarized.
-There is another related difference between normal compass needle oscillations and precession: The oscillation frequency of a normal compass needle is only independent of amplitude for small oscillations, whereas the proton precession frequency depends only on the field.
+Similarly, the radio waves used for exciting the nuclei are preferably also circularly polarized.
+There is another related difference between proton precession and normal compass needle oscillation: The proton precession frequency depends only on the field whereas the vibration frequency of a compass needle also depends on the amplitude of oscillation, except when the oscillations are small.

 Resonant radio waves rotate the equilibrium magnetization in the rotating frame of resonance.
 Click figures to enlarge.

 In addition to the externally applied fields, each nucleus experiences fluctuating magnetic fields (i.e. radio waves) generated by other nuclei that it happens to meet.
-Only if these random radio waves approximately meet the resonance condition, i.e., occasionally push the magnetization in synchrony with the precession, will they be effective in changing the spin energy that is proportional to the longitudinal magnetization.
+Only if these random radio waves approximately fulfill the resonance condition, i.e., occasionally push the magnetization in synchrony with the precession, will they be effective in changing the spin energy that is proportional to the longitudinal magnetization.
 Such inelastic interactions are needed for T1-relaxation to occur and T1 is consequently minimal when the correlation time equals the precession period.
-Whereas elastic interactions do not change the longitudinal magnetization, they can still change the transversal phase relations and therefore cause irreversible coherence loss, i.e., T2-relaxation.
+Whereas energy-preserving elastic interactions do not change the longitudinal magnetization, they can still change the transversal phase relations and therefore cause irreversible coherence loss, i.e., T2-relaxation.
 In other words: Each of two neighboring nuclei will precess in the static field and in the field generated by the other (spin-spin interaction), but this process cannot change the total longitudinal magnetization since energy is preserved.
 Only when the environment (lattice) acts as a reservoir or supply of energy, can magnetic interactions change the longitudinal magnetization.
 Therefore T2- and T1-relaxation are sometimes called spin-spin and spin-lattice relaxation, respectively.
-Since all interactions cause T2-relaxation but only a subset cause T1-relaxation, T2 is always shorter than, or equal to, T1.
+Since all interactions cause T2-relaxation but only a subset cause T1-relaxation, T2 is always shorter than T1.

 The award-winning Bloch Simulator that provides additional insight into many MR techniques.
 See http://www.drcmr.dk/bloch